← All research

 Share

-PE owns 4% of the mid-market.
-Families own 14%.
+PE owns 1% of the market.
+Families own 8%.

 The claim

-Private equity has consolidated the mid-market.
+Private equity has consolidated the market.

 Source: recurring theme in financial press coverage